In this article

 If an alcoholic spouse threatens you or your children, physical distance from him is appropriate and justified.
 Ending a marriage with an alcoholic and starting over can be overwhelming.
 However, it may be the best decision for you and your family.

 You have options if you’re ready to help your husband get treated.
 There are plenty of different ways to help your husband get sober, including:

 Consider planning an intervention with the help of an addiction professional.
 That specialist serves as a mediator and resource, helping everyone deal with a difficult situation.

 An intervention gathers everyone who cares about the alcoholic loved one.
 It allows friends and family to confront their alcoholic loved one respectfully.

 Alcoholics Anonymous (AA) is a 12-step program that has helped many alcoholics deal with recovery.
 It’s a community program that allows people to speak openly and honestly about their AUD and get support from their peers.

-Residential treatment programs or inpatient treatment offers a full-time option for people struggling with AUD.
-These programs provide medically supervised detox and round-the-clock care and attention from addiction specialists.
+Inpatient or residential treatment programs offer full-time options for people struggling with AUD.
+These programs provide medically supervised detox, round-the-clock care, and attention from addiction specialists.

 People in residential treatment programs focus entirely on recovery, away from the stress and challenges of their everyday lives.
 These programs are ideal for people who have attempted recovery in the past or have the option or need to make recovery their full-time focus.